envelope-zero/docs/content/en/docs/Concepts/_index.md

 ---

 {{% pageinfo %}}
-This page will be expanded soon.
+This page will is incomplete and needs to be expanded.
 {{% /pageinfo %}}

 Envelope Zero has two core principles.
 It is a